-So I was delighted to have the opportunity to test out the Chef’s notebook from Stone.
+So the opportunity to test out the Chef’s notebook from Stone was delightful.
 It had never occurred to me before that professional chefs made use of notebooks to record their experiments and creations but it makes perfect sense.

 Size – how big is it?

-First up this is a nicely sized notebook with a vegan leather cover.
+First up, the notebook is nicely sized with a vegan leather cover.
 It is similar in size to my Moleskine page a day.
 As this goes everywhere with me I know how easy it is to throw in a bag or have in your working space.

 What’s the paper like?

 The paper is amazing.
 It feels lovely and luxurious.
-This is exciting as the paper is waterproof and greaseproof and made from stone offcuts stone that would usually be wasted.
+The paper is waterproof and greaseproof.
+Excitingly it is made from stone offcuts stone that would usually be wasted.